The nature of ASASSN-24fw's occultation: modelling the event as dimming by optically thick rings around a sub-stellar companion: Conclusions

 \section{Conclusions}

 We have analyzed the recent dimming event around the star ASASSN-24fw.
 It previously exhibited stable brightness over decades of observation and then abruptly started noticeable dimming on 02 September 2024.
-The star had a persistent mid-infrared excess pointing towards the presence of a circum-stellar material.
-The estimated fractional luminosity of this material is $\simeq$ 0.5\%.
-But this excess did not exhibit any periodic variation in the pre-dimming NEOWISE lightcurve suggesting that the material is spread out around the star and is not located in clumps.
-The blackbody fit requires two components with temperatures of 1072~K and 387~K. From our lightcurve modelling, we suggest that this material is unlikely to be responsible for the recent dimming event.
+The star had a persistent mid-infrared excess pointing towards the presence of a circumstellar material.
+The estimated fractional luminosity of this material is $\simeq$ 10\%.
+This excess did not exhibit any periodic variation in the {NEOWISE} lightcurve prior to dimming suggesting that the material is spread out around the star and is not located in clumps.
+The blackbody fit requires two components with temperatures of 1100~K and 400~K. From our lightcurve modelling, we suggest that this material is unlikely to be responsible for the recent dimming event.